Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 If you want to study in Norway, you need to know more than just how to finance your studies.
 There are also a few things to keep in mind when it comes to applying and admission – from study requirements to legal basics.
 To help you be as prepared as possible, we have compiled the most important information here:

-FAQ: Frequently Asked Questions About Studying Abroad in Norway
+Frequently Asked Questions (FAQ) About Studying in Spain

 Studying in Norway is a dream for many young adults – and with good reason!
 At the same time, studying abroad in Norway is a big step that needs to be well planned and financed.
 To provide you with the best possible support in organizing your stay, this FAQ section provides answers to frequently asked questions about studying in Norway.